ylashin/jekyll-now/_posts/2017-01-26-sharepoint-addin-with-tensorflow.markdown

 - The solution implemented is very simplistic to have something running quickly.
 Actually for TensorFlow, the production way of doing predictions is to use something called TensorFlow Serving but this would be too much for the first adventure.
 Also we can use SharePoint remote event receivers to automate the process or maybe allow the user to edit the description to correct/enrich it.
 - After deplying Web API app, the .sh file might need to be updated with run permissions.
-- To test from SharePoint picture library page we need to open chrome with mixed content allowed otherwise we will need to configure SSL with nginx.
-Chrome can be opened to allow mixed content by running:
-`"C:\Program Files (x86)\Google\Chrome\Application\chrome.exe" --allow-running-insecure-content`
 - Web API project has also to be configured to allow CORS calls and currently it is accepting all domains, have a look on source code if you would like to limit it to certain domains.
 Without this CORS configuration, AJAX calls from browsers/user agents will not be able to access it.
 - When testing keep fiddler running to check stuff like CORS/Firewall Access/Mixed Content/Network calls